Recently updated on: September 20, 2023

 Your time horizon is as essential as your risk tolerance.
-It will dictate which investment is most appropriate for your investment goal and age.
+It will dictate the most appropriate investment for your goal and your age.

-Another example is if you’re 25 years old and saving for your retirement at 45.
-It would not be appropriate to invest in low-risk investments like bonds or money market funds because you will not be able to maximize the advantage of starting early.
+Another example is if you're 25 years old and saving for your retirement at 45.
+It would not be appropriate to invest in low-risk investments like bonds or money market funds because you cannot maximize the advantage of starting early.
 The better investment would be in higher-risk assets like growth or dividend stocks.